-Let’s dig into these 17 interesting St Patrick’s day facts:
+Let’s get into these 20 interesting St Patrick’s day facts:

 1. Chicago dyes its river green every single year since 1962!